TWO GOLDEN RULES TO INVESTIGATE CUSTOMERS PAIN POINTS

 - Always ask customers at least one question that has the potential to destroy your currently imagined business.

 This is a pain.
-Anyone is in love with their idea, and the last thing we want to know is that it’s not a good one.
+Everyone is in love with their idea, and the last thing we want to know is that it’s not a good one.

 Entrepreneurship has a magic power, it triggers positive energies and it leaves people with an irresistible willingness to start doing things.

-That’s great, but all this positive energies can be very easily transformed into negative when they not channelled in the correct direction.
-And with negative I mean: having quit a day job, having spent most of our savings, having re-mortaged the house and ultimately having trouble explaining to our life partner, family and friends why we have done all of that and we haven’t been able to succeed.
+That’s great, but all these positive energies can be easily become negative when they not channelled in the correct direction.
+And by negative we mean: having quit a day job, having spent most of our savings, having re-mortaged the house and ultimately having trouble explaining to our life partner, family and friends why we have done all of that and we haven’t been able to succeed.
 That’s awful.

 That’s because it’s much better to know if an idea is flawed (i.e. there is no market need for it) as soon as possible.